 The SSA will evaluate your transferrable skills, work experience, age, and educational background.
 If the SSA finds that you cannot return to your previous job or other work, it may approve you for benefits.

+Even if you do not meet the specified criteria, you may still be able to claim disability benefits through a medical-vocational allowance.
 With a medical-vocational allowance, your residual functional capacity (RFC) is also critical.
-This calculation is used to apply for the Disability Benefits Pseudotumor Cerebri patients need.
-Your RFC shows your restrictions and limitations due to the condition.
+This calculation shows your restrictions and limitations due to the condition.

 You should always consult with your primary care physician and other doctors.
-Specialists can help you determine if you are suffering from Pseudotumor Cerebri.
+Specialists can help you determine whether you are suffering from pseudotumor cerebri.
 In many cases, a specialist can also detect underlying conditions.
 You may also be able to get similar conditions ruled out.